PRIDE Model of Practice

 - Technical support and training provided by FosterParentCollege.com

-To bring the New Generation FosterPRIDE/AdoptPRIDE and the PRIDE Model of Practice to your agency contact: Donna D. Petras, PhD, MSW, CWLA Director, Models of Practice and Training.
+To bring the In-Person/Online edition of FosterPRIDE/AdoptPRIDE and the PRIDE Model of Practice to your agency contact: Donna D. Petras, PhD, MSW, CWLA Director, Models of Practice and Training.